 2.S2.I2.1 To assume the duties of the Class President in his/her absence.

 2.S2.I2.2 To assume the role of acting Class President in the President’s vacancy but is not obligated to assume the title for the remainder of the term.

 2.S2.I2.3 To promote the Class Congress’s activities through class specific social media.

 2.S2.I2.4 To sit as a voting member on the Public Relations Board.

 Item III: Class Secretary/Treasurer

--Certain meetings may call for business casual attire.
-In general, acceptable business casual attire includes shirts with collars, short or long-sleeved tops, and neatly pressed dark-colored slacks or khaki pants.
-Women may wear skirts that are no shorter than knee-length when standing.
+2.S3.6 Certain meetings may call for professional attire.
 Unacceptable clothing typically includes jeans, workout attire, T-shirts or tank tops, nightclub attire, torn or stained clothing, and sandals.

 Section IV: Committee Chairs

 2.S4.1 Scheduling meetings in concordance with the bylaws of BSG.

 2.S4.2 Setting a committee agenda and running meetings.